 Of course, local variations in rain, temperature, and amount of sunlight will affect the optimal time to hydroseed.
 The type of grass you use also matters.
 Warm-season grasses should be seeded during the late spring or early summer, while cool-season grasses are best seeded in the late summer or early fall.

-- Water your lawn frequently.
-Hydroseeding requires more water than normal, and at the beginning, you will need to water your lawn approximately 3-4 times a day.
+Hydroseeding requires more water than normal, so you'll need to water your lawn often.
+In the first few weeks after hydroseeding, you will need to water your lawn approximately 3-4 times a day.

-- Don’t use any pesticides initially.
-Pesticides run the risk of killing newly growing grass, so don’t use them until the grass has taken root and is growing normally.
+If you're hydroseeding your lawn, it's best to avoid using any pesticides initially.
+Pesticides run the risk of killing newly growing grass, so don’t use them right after you hydroseed.
+It's only safe to begin using pesticides once the grass has taken root and is growing normally.

-- Don’t walk on the lawn while the seed is setting.
-This will cause thinning and bare patches.
+It's best to keep off your lawn after you hydroseed.
+You don't want to walk on the lawn while the seed is setting as it will cause thinning and bare patches.
 This also means that you should keep pets off your lawn as well.